All Episodes

 I could just be flatlining it all over the place.

-And even be slumping.
+And he even be slumping.

-Uh, but that that microphone goes on and magic happens.
+But that microphone goes on and magic happens.

-So no, everything's cool.
+So, no, everything's cool.

-I appreciate the uh the concern.
+I appreciate the concern.

 General Casey's briefing has remained a closely held secret.